lookit/lookit-docs/docs/source/install-django-project.rst

 Basic installation
 ~~~~~~~~~~~~

+Note: the ``$`` represents the command prompt below - e.g. the start of a new line in Terminal.
+Don't actually type it in!

 - Clone the lookit-api repo: ``$ git clone https://github.com/lookit/lookit-api.git``
 - Navigate to the root project directory: ``$ cd lookit-api``
 - Use ``$ pipenv --version`` to see if you already have pipenv installed.
 If it is, you